 1965 Summer – The eyesore Regency Mansions, originally the Grand Hotel, at Verulam Place opposite the pier, were demolished.
 The site was left empty for many years.

-1965 Nov 8 – The four multi-storey tower blocks of flats at Hollington, the first and last of their type in the town, were officially opened.
+1965 Nov 8 – The four new multi-storey tower blocks of flats on Stonehouse Drive, Hollington, the first and last of their type in the town, were officially opened.

 1966 Early – The former RAF domestic camp in Fairlight Road, with about 40 huts and a water tower, was cleared.
 The RAF had leased this land in 1940 as the base for radar surveillance here and close to Fairlight Coastguard station.
 Today it is the picnic site (also known as the Helipad).